-Lead teacher: Duration: Mr Brewer 2 years
+Lead teacher: Miss Smith Duration: 2 years

 Level of course: A Level Exam board: Edexcel

 Course requirement: A minimum of grade 7 at GCSE Maths.

-Paper 1 covers core mathematical concepts including: Proof, Algebra and Functions, Coordinate Geometry, Sequences and Series, Trigonometry, Exponentials and Logarithms, Differentiation, Integration, and Numerical Methods.
+Pure Mathematics forms the foundation of A Level Maths.
+It covers abstract mathematical concepts that are key to other areas in mathematics and beyond.
+Key topics include Proof, Algebra and Functions, Coordinate Geometry, Sequences and Series, Trigonometry, Exponentials and Logarithms, Differentiation, and Integration.